osism/testbed/docs/source/deployment.rst

 To use this testbed, a project on an OpenStack cloud environment is required.
 Cinder must be usable there as additional service.

-The testbed requires the following resources When using the default flavors.
+The testbed requires the following resources when using the default flavors.

 * 1 keypair
 * 6 security groups (50 security group rules)